ynshung/better-yt-shorts/README.md

 - Auto skip short with likes below custom threshold (e.g. 500 likes)
 - Auto open comment section on each short
 - Hide overlay on shorts (title, channel, etc.)
-- Revert to normal speed with I or by clicking the speed button
 - Navigate to previous or next short without animation with W and S
 - Go to the next frame or previous frame with . and , while paused